Mr Mike Hayton

 A small lump that develops on the back of the joint to one side.
 The joint itself may be stiff and tender.
 The outline is quite smooth and may feel tense like a small ball or balloon (cystic).
 The overlying skin may become thin and even breakdown.

 A mucus cyst has quite typical features both in its location and appearance.
-In the clinical photograph above, the finger in the middle of the picture ,that has been marked with a black dot on the nail has a classic mucus cyst.
-The finger on the right of the picture has advanced arthritis and as a result of irregular cartilage wear is bending to one side.
+In the clinical photograph, the finger shows a classic large mucus cyst.
+The finger is seen to be bending to one side as a result of more cartilage wear on one side than the other seen in the xray images.

 If it does not cause a problem I recommend leaving it alone.

 If causing problems I usually recommend surgery.
 The surgery is a day case procedure usually under local anaesthetic and takes about 10 minutes.
-Some patients prefer general anaesthetic.
-A tourniquet is used; which is like a blood pressure cuff around the upper arm that prevents blood from obscuring the surgeons view.
-It is quite tight, but well tolerated for up to 20 minutes.
+A finger tourniquet is used; which is a small compressive ring around the finger that prevents blood from obscuring the surgeons view.

 Local anaesthetic is infiltrated at the base of the finger.
 Once numb the skin is incised and the skin flap elevated.
 The ganglion is dissected taking care not to puncture it.
 The base of the ganglion is identified and excised.
 A small extra bony area (osteophyte) is seen and needs to be removed.
 The skin is sutured and a bulky dressing is applied.

 The patient is fit to go home soon after the operation.
 The anaesthetic will wear off after approximately 6 hours.
 Simple analgesia usually controls the pain and should be started before the anaesthetic has worn off.
 The hand should be elevated as much as possible for the first 5 days to prevent the hand and fingers swelling.
 Gently bend and straighten the fingers from day 1.
 My preference is to remove the dressing at 2 days.
 The wound is cleaned and redressed with a simple dressing.
-The sutures are removed at about 10 days.
+The sutures are dissolvable and do not need removing.

 Return to activities of daily living

-It is my advice to keep the wound dry until the stitches are out at 10 days.
+It is my advice to keep the wound dry until the wound has healed at 7-10 days.

 Return to driving:

 The hand needs to have full control of the steering wheel and left hand the gear stick.
-It is probably advisable to delay returning to driving for at least 7 days or even when the stitches are removed.
+It is probably advisable to delay returning to driving for a few days until a car can be operated in a safe manner in the event on an emergency.

 Return to work: